Skip to content

 Each time a webhook arrives:

-1. Build a unique event ID: task_id + event_type + timestamp
+1. Build a unique event ID from task_id + event_type + timestamp

-Here’s where things get interesting.
-When duplicate API requests come in, don’t fight them - work with them:
+When duplicate API requests arrive, don’t throw errors - work with them:

-1. Return success for duplicate requests: External system tries to create the same record twice?
-Don’t throw an error.
-Send back a 200 OK with the existing record.
-Everyone’s happy.
+1. Return success for duplicates - If an external system tries to create a record that already exists, return a 200 OK with the existing record instead of an error.

-2. Use conditional updates: Before updating form fields through the API, check what’s already there:
+2. Use conditional updates - Before updating form fields through the API, check the current value first.
+If it already matches, skip the update.

 Best practices for specific integrations